Developing procedures and policies aimed at reducing or eliminating the risk of injury

 at and reviewed that expressly relate to participant safety.
 It is also understood that organizations will have other,

-more general, non-sport specific polices in place, such as personnel polices.
+more general, non-sport specific policies in place, such as personnel policies.
 Below is a list that covers some of the key

 areas that need to be considered while in the planning stages of your procedures and policies.
 It is important that each

 individual organization carefully reviews their situation and considers which issues may or may not concern them.

 In highly competitive athletic events, participants or spectators may become violent.
 We’ve seen it all-too-often: